-The Company and Mr. Hall are parties to an Amended and Restated Employment Agreement pursuant to which Mr. Hall has agreed to serve as chief executive officer of the Company and is entitled to be nominated to the board of directors (the "CEO Agreement").
+The Company and Mr. Hall are parties to an Amended and Restated Employment Agreement pursuant to which Mr. Hall has agreed to serve as chief executive officer of the Company and is entitled to be nominated to the board of directors (the "CEO Agreement") until December 31, 2021.

-In March 2016, the Company and Mr. Hall agreed to extend the term of the CEO Agreement until December 31, 2021, and to update the CEO Agreement to reflect therein Mr. Hall's base salary, short-term incentive award value and long-term incentive award value presently in effect and previously approved by the Compensation Committee.
 The CEO Agreement provides for automatic one year renewals commencing on January 1, 2022, and continuing each year thereafter, unless either party provides the other with at least 60 days prior written notice of an intention not to extend the term.